cmayron/Legal-Calculus/README.md

 governs actions; GateSigma™ governs outcomes.
 Together they ensure that no system and no chain may produce an inadmissible state.

-### Governance Layer — GateZero™ and GateSigma™

-The Governance Layer unifies the two admissibility surfaces.
-GateZero™ governs actions; GateSigma™ governs outcomes.
-Together they ensure that no system and no chain may produce an inadmissible state.

 #### GateZero™ — System‑Level Admissibility